 For eight years, official White House photographer Pete Souza took roughly 20,000 photos every week

 Never before has a president let so many photos of himself be taken and shared.
 For eight years, official White House photographer Pete Souza took roughly 20,000 photos every week.
-A of pictures were regularly added to the White House’s official Flickr photostream.
+A selection of pictures were regularly added to the White House’s official Flickr photostream.

 I spent years sifting through those photos, looking for patterns.
 Because in the themes that repeat, we can discern the careful, deliberate shaping of our view of Obama.
 When you look at a single photo, it seems to capture a unique moment, as if by chance.
 That’s how we interpret news photos, as specific one-time events.
 But when you see a photo in a gallery filled with similar images, you catch a glimpse of the intention behind it.